EpipKL/Groupie/README.md

 ## Description

-Groupie is a web app that is  a great way for music fans to keep up with their favorite artists.
+Groupie is a web app that is  a great way for music fans to find concert events for their favorite artists.
+Also to learn more about them.
+With a simple search Groupie shows you concert dates, discography, and a picture of the artist.
+Not only that it keeps tracks of your favorite artists.

 Groupe gives the following information:
 - A picture of the Artist
-- Artsit Bio
+- Artist Bio
-- Discoogrpahy
+- Discography
 - Upcoming tour dates

 Tools used to build Groupie
 - HTML
 - CSS
 - JavaScript
-- Bulma (Css Library )
+- Bulma (CSS Library )
 - APIs ( Discogs and Bandsintown)

 ## User Story